wesker-albert/cibo/STYLEGUIDE.md

 existing patterns, please suggest them.
 - Always be ` a e s t h e t i c `.

+## Editor

+This project is fully intended to be worked on using VS Code.

+We leverage dev containers to make sure the local dev environment is clean and homogenous.
+There are also a bunch of meticulously curated stylistic settings, rules and recommended extensions included.

+Please use VS Code when interacting with this project.

 ## File Structure

 We don't like huge monolithic files here.
 We prefer thoughtful, bitesized files that preferably contain reusable patterns.
-With the exception of text or JSON documents, and within reason, please try to keep lines of code under 300 per file.
+With the exception of text or JSON documents, and within reason, please try to keep under 300 lines of code per file.

 Directory structure is also preferred to be kept as flat as possible, without being cluttersome.
 Introducing sub-directories should be thoughtfully planned, and discussed.

 ## CHANGELOG